The Association of Online Publishers is committed to protecting and respecting your privacy. Our aim is to be clear and open about what we do and why.

 AOP respects the privacy of every person for whom we have personal data [“data”].
 We comply with the General Data Protection Regulation which regulates the processing of data and ensures that your data is processed fairly and lawfully, is kept secure and only that data necessary for any processing is kept.

-For the purpose of the General Data Protection Regulation our data controller is AOP, The Media Business Centre, 18 Soho Square, London, W1D 3QL
+For the purpose of the General Data Protection Regulation our data controller is AOP, 16 Queen Street, London, WC28 5AH

 The information you provide to us is being collected for legitimate business purposes, which includes processing memberships, event registrations or enquiries, keeping you informed about new events, research, industry news, and providing the best possible service to you.
 Whenever we process data for these purposes we will ensure that we always keep your Personal Data rights in high regard and take account of these rights.